Physical oncology: In vivo models

 This field imposed on the ECM is superimposed on that already present in the tumor tissue.
-Note the difference with in vitro: there is no confinement by the ECM in vitro or anchoring by the integrins which ensure the physical continuity between the ECM and the tumor tissue and thus allow the propagation to distance of mechanical signals.
+This contrasts with observations in vitro, where there is no confinement by the ECM or anchoring by the integrins to ensure the physical continuity between the ECM and the tumor tissue and thus allow the propagation to distance of mechanical signals.

-In this perspective the "field of stress" becomes the therapeutic agent.
+In this perspective, the "field of stress" becomes the therapeutic agent.

-This stress is exerted via ferric nanoparticles, therefore magnetizable, located around the tumor (and not in the tumor) and subjected from outside the animal to a magnetic field gradient generated by fixed magnets.
-The nanoparticles then act as '‘BioActuators’ transforming part of the magnetic energy into mechanical energy.
+This stress is exerted via ferric (magnetizable) nanoparticles, located around (and not in) the tumor.
+A magnetic field gradient generated by fixed magnets is exerted onto these nanoparticles from outside the animal.
+The nanoparticles then act as bioactuators, transforming a fraction of the magnetic energy into mechanical energy.